brandontrabucco/insta-dev/README.md

 [id: 334] "I'm Feeling Lucky" (btnI submit input) [id: 380] Advertising link [id: 381] Business link [id: 382] How Search works link [id: 384] data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABUAAAAYCAMAAAAiV0... link [id: 388] Privacy link [id: 389] Terms link [id: 395] Settings button
 ```

-InSTA captures the structure, flow, hierarchy, and style of the webpage in its markdown representation.
+InSTA captures the structure, and flow of webpages in its markdown representation.
 Interactive elements, including forms, buttons, links, and other widgets are noted with an `[id: ##]` identifier that agents can refer to.

 ## Citing Us